medmaca/PGCNA/README.md

 	3. Wait until network layout has finished (You may need to alter **Scaling** if all nodes are pushed to the edge of the screen.)
 	4. Once you're happy with the network set "Prevent Overlap":selected to finally prevent node overlaps.

+The Gephi version of the louvain/fastUnfold is older than that used by PGCNA, so if you've run PGCNA with clustering included, you should use the results contained in the **EPG/FAST_UNFOLD/\*retainF1.0_EPG3/ClustersTxt**, assuming you've already loaded the network (see above):

+1. Select "Data Table" (tab above screen centre)
+2. Select "Import Spreadsheet"
+	1. Within ClustersTxt choose a *.csv file to import
+	2. Make sure "Import as": "Nodes table", click **Next**, make sure **Modularity Class** is set to integer then click **Finish**.
+3. Follow step 7 above to set appearance with new Modularity Class data.

 ##Feedback and questions
 If you have any queries or notice any bugs please email me at **m.a.care@leeds.ac.uk** (please include PGCNA in the subject heading).